canada-ca/blog-dto/_posts/2018-04-27-small-changes-big-difference.markdown

 ## About the author

-<b>The Honourable Scott Brison is the President of the Treasury Board.</b>
+**The Honourable Scott Brison is the President of the Treasury Board.**

 Scott Brison, the Member of Parliament for Kings–Hants (Nova Scotia), has been elected to Canada's House of Commons in 7 general elections between June 1997 and October 2015.